Skip to content

 Boukman: One of the main participants and leaders of the ceremony of Bois Caïman who sparked the insurrection on August 1791 that inspired future leaders of the Haitian Revolution.

-Dessalines: The liberator that lead the revolution, 1st head of state of the Free Black Republic in the Americas, and renamed the independent country to its original Taíno name of Hayti*.
+Dessalines: The liberator that lead the revolution, 1st head of state of the Free Black State in the Americas, and renamed the independent country to its original Taíno name of Hayti*.
 The Governor General and later Emperor who oversaw the completion of the very first constitution of Hayti*, abolished slavery, gave birth to liberty and human rights, declared the pursuit of freeing the world from the evil of slavery and white supremacy.

 Capoix Lamort: One of the greatest leaders of the Haitian Revolution, instrumental in successfully besting the French army and cementing his legacy during the Battle of Vertières that ultimately defeated France and expelling them from this land.